Our Mission & History

 Our students wanted an LGBT resource center at UCR, and they, the CAC, and all of their partners, made sure it happened.

-Since our doors first opened nearly thirty years ago, we have developed model programs and services, seen amazing student organizations grow, and made a difference with our valuable outreach and events.
+Since our doors first opened over thirty-five years ago, we have developed model programs and services, seen amazing student organizations grow, and made a difference with our valuable outreach and events.

 As we move toward new goals, we continue our work to ensure that the LGBTQ+ and allies community has a voice, that voice is heard, and that the result is continual positive change that benefits everyone at UCR and beyond.